cyber-carpentry/group1-machine-learning-project/README.md

 #### 1) Reproducing basic neural network models for MNIST and Fashion-MNIST

-MNIST: `docker push ekincanufuktepe/mnist-reproducability`
+MNIST: `docker pull ekincanufuktepe/mnist-reproducability`

-Fashion-MNIST: `docker push ekincanufuktepe/fashion-mnist-reproducability`
+Fashion-MNIST: `docker pull ekincanufuktepe/fashion-mnist-reproducability`

 These two docker images will build containers that provide basic trained neural network models for the MNIST and Fashion-MNIST dataset, respectively.
 The MNIST model is set to run using 1 epoch and the RMS optimization scheme.
 The Fashion-MNIST model is set to run using 4 epochs and the Adam optimization scheme.
 Sample output is provided in each of the docker containers, which a new user can compare with their own output to determine if the model builds have run successfully.

 #### 2) Modifying basic neural network models for MNIST and Fashion-MNIST

-MNIST: `docker push ekincanufuktepe/mnist-reusability`
+MNIST: `docker pull ekincanufuktepe/mnist-reusability`

-Fashion-MNIST: `docker push ekincanufuktepe/fashion-mnist-reusability`
+Fashion-MNIST: `docker pull ekincanufuktepe/fashion-mnist-reusability`

 These two docker images will create containers that build basic trained neural network models for the MNIST and Fashion-MNIST dataset, respectively, that can be adjusted based on user input.
 Users can change the number of epochs and/or the optimization scheme for each model to try and improve reliability and reduce loss.